 In Matthew 22, Jesus explained the importance of how we treat our neighbors: “‘Teacher, which is the great commandment in the Law?’
 And he said to him, ‘You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.’”

 Regarding our neighbors with respect, communicating with them, and caring for them are the basis for a durable and vibrant civil society.
 Engaging our communities provides opportunities to be His ambassadors and show the fruits of the Spirit; we must have a deep understanding of our beliefs and solid conviction of God’s truth.
 A vibrant, civil society is not a quest for a social gospel; instead, it is a respectful discourse and unfearful relationship with our neighbors so, in the words of Matthew’s Gospel, they may see our good works and give glory to our Father who is in heaven.

 There are issues we can appropriately address: community needs for safety, care, education, and health.
 On the other hand, the United States may be at a tipping point as conflicting interests are becoming deeply and irreconcilably polarized.
 It is imperative that we heed the warning: engagement with civil society from a biblical worldview is tremendously important.
 We must commit ourselves to a respectful conversation, listening, consulting, evaluating, and working together with and for our neighbors.

-Mark Gaspar serves as an associate professor in Cairn’s School of Business and oversees Cairn’s Enactus program as the Sam Walton Fellow.
+Mark Gaspar serves as an associate professor in Cairn’s School of Business and oversees Cairn’s Enactus program.
 He can be reached by emailing firstname.lastname@example.org.